Qbicz/real-time-shape-detection/README.md

 # real-time-shape-detection
-use GPU on ODROID XU-4 and OpenCL acceleration to achieve real time shape and orientation detection of fast moving objects
+Project goal: use GPU on ODROID-XU4 and OpenCL acceleration to achieve real time shape and orientation detection of fast moving objects.
+Part of system for automatic segregation of seeds in an arboretum.

+# Run code on Ubuntu using your webcam
+First, please install OpenCV 2.4
+'''bash
+sudo apt install libopencv-dev
+'''
+Compile application:
+'''bash
+cd PC/camera
+make
+'''
+Run the application using default camera (usually webcam).
+'''bash
+./capture
+'''
+You will see that in the video stream from camera the application finds an object, shows its bounding box and computes the orientation.
+Orientation direction is shown in form of arrows.

+Example output of the algorithm running on ODROID-XU4 minicomputer with Basler acA2000-165um high-speed camera:
 <img src="https://raw.githubusercontent.com/Qbicz/real-time-shape-detection/master/report/real-moving-PCA.png", alt="Contours and orientation of a moving seed" width="400">

 # Some bibliography suggestions:
 http://www.sci.utah.edu/~gerig/CS7960-S2010/handouts/Hu.pdf